amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Note:**
 - **The refresh_token is automatically revoked after 90 days of inactivity**.
-- **We strongly recommended that you use HTTP basic authentication.**
+- **We strongly recommend that you use HTTP basic authentication.**

 To know more about OAuth client authentication, see the [Client Password](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1.) section of RFC 6749.

 ### 5. Revoke an OAuth Refresh Token
-A refresh token can be revoked by either the Dashboard admin (resource owner) or by the third-party application (client application):
+A refresh token can be revoked by either the Meraki **Organization admin** (resource owner) from the dashboard or by the third-party client application:
-- **Dashboard admin revocation**: Navigate to **organization** > **integrations** > **my integrations**, and choose the relevant integration, and click **remove**.
+- **Dashboard revocation by administrator**: From the Meraki dashboard left-navigation pane, choose **Organization**>**Integrations**.
+From the **My integrations** tab, choose your integration.
+From the integration window that opens, from the top-right corner, click **Remove**.
 Currently, the client application is not notified when its token is revoked.
-However, once the refresh token is revoked, all API calls using the access token and the refresh token will fail.
+However, once the refresh token is revoked, all API calls using the access token and the refresh token fail.
 - **Client application revocation**: You can revoke the refresh token from the client application by sending a POST request to `https://as.meraki.com/oauth/revoke` with the following:
   - Headers: `Content-Type: application/x-www-form-urlencoded`
   - Authentication: Basic Authentication using the `client_id` and `client_secret`